To use your pup as a fluffy hot water bottles or not to use your dog as a fluffy hot water bottle? That is the question.

 If you have more than one doggo, one rule should fit for all, if you have decided to share a bed with your dogs then an all-or-nothing policy should be adopted to avoid tensions forming between your pooches.

 The all-or-nothing guideline is also advised when choosing between sharing your bed all the time, or never.
-Going between the two causes confusion, which may lead to later behaviour problems.
-Dogs may start to feel inferior and wonder why their role has changed, leading to anxiety and stress.
+Inconsistency will cause confusion, which may lead to behavioural problems later down the line.

 Who is boss?

-Whatever you decide to do make sure it is the right decision for you and your family, then stick to it!
+Whatever you decide to do make sure it is the right decision for you and your doggo, and stick to it.